-The Board may elect an independent director, within the meaning of NI 58-101, to act as Chair of the Board (the "Chair").
+The Board may elect an independent director, within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101"), to act as Chair of the Board (the "Chair") and shall provide the Chair with a written position description.

 Pursuant to NI 58-101, an independent director is one who is free from any direct or indirect relationship which could, in the view of the Board, be reasonably expected to interfere with a director's independent judgment.

-If the Chair is not an independent director, then the directors of the Board who are independent shall elect an independent director to act as Lead Director of the Board and shall provide such Lead Director with a written position description.
-The Board shall provide the Chair with a written position description.
+If the Chair is not an independent director, then the independent directors shall elect an independent director to act as Lead Director of the Board (the "Lead Director") and shall provide the Lead Director with a written position description.

-3. Responsibilities of the Board of directors
+3. Responsibilities of the Board of Directors